Kashif al-Ghita Family: Kashif al-Ghita Library

 The library is one of the ancient family libraries of Najaf that dates back to the end of the twelfth century AH (eighteenth century AD).
-Its roots go back to Sheikh Ja'far Kashif al-Ghita (the author of the book “Kashif al-Ghita (book)”) who was a Shiite Marja' in thirteenth/nineteenth century, who died in (1228 AH / 1813 AD), After his death, His children and grandchildren preserved the library, and a large number of manuscripts and publications were added to the library, and it became one of the largest libraries in Najaf, the library contains many sections distributed among books of jurisprudence, fundamentals of jurisprudence, beliefs, philosophy, general sciences, books of hadith, biography, history, medicine and language books Rhetoric, grammar, translations, men's science (Biographical evaluation), the sciences of the Qur’an, logic, literature, poetry and others.
+Its roots go back to Sheikh Ja'far Kashif al-Ghita (author Kashif al-Ghita) who was a Shiite Marja' in thirteenth/nineteenth century, who died in (1228 AH / 1813 AD), After his death, His children and grandchildren preserved the library, and a large number of manuscripts and publications were added to the library, and it became one of the largest libraries in Najaf, the library contains many sections distributed among books of jurisprudence, fundamentals of jurisprudence, beliefs, philosophy, general sciences, books of hadith, biography, history, medicine and language books Rhetoric, grammar, translations, men's science (Biographical evaluation), the sciences of the Qur’an, logic, literature, poetry and others.
 According to kashifalgetaa foundation's website the number of books printed in the library reached 20000 books, and the library is distinguished by the presence of rare books that were printed in the fifties of the last century or earlier.
 Where there are rare first editions of the mothers of books, and the library receives many students of religious sciences and academic studies.